Privileges, Limits, and Requirements of a Private Pilot License

 Airman Medical Certification

 These certifications are regulated by the FAA and specifically by the Federal Air Surgeon.
-They must be performed by FAA-approved Aviation Medical Examiner (AME) and have a strict set of requirements candidates must meet in order to qualify.
+They must be performed by an FAA-approved Aviation Medical Examiner (AME) and have a strict set of requirements candidates must meet in order to qualify.

 CFR and FAR